Wu-Yijun/steam_client_loader/Readme.md

 You can also decide many default values by modifying `%APPDATA%/Goldberg SteamEmu Saves/achievement_reminder_setting.json`.

 `Notice:` For the first time, you need to run the game using steamclient_loader first (to create necessary files), and then start the Achievements reminder at any time.
 If it crashes on luanching, you may need to fix the files mentioned above.
+`Notice:` For Linux User, you need to manually position it to a corner of your screen, and manually set 'Always on top' before clicking 'Run Reminder'.

 ### Useage Old (v0.1.1):